KmolYuan/Pyslvs-UI/README.md

 ## Kinematics Simulation

-Pyslvs has a simple simulation function for revolute joints.
+Pyslvs has a simple simulation function driving with revolute joints.

 ![PMKS example](images/Kinemetic.png)

+There is a planar constraint solving mechanism done with three CAD kernels:

++ Pyslvs and Sketch Solve.
++ Python-Solvespace.
++ Sketch Solve.

-Choose a base link and a drive link for the joint, then add the dependent into variables list.
+Choose a base point and a driver point for the shaft, then add this dependent into variables list.

 Using QDial widget (it just like a turntable) to adjust the angle value of variable.